 Is your residence permit due to expire soon?
 Apply for an extension.

-You can reach AVIM via the general number of the police: 0900-8844 (from abroad or with a foreign mobile phone: 0031-343 57 8844).
+You can reach AVIM via the general number for the police.
+In the Netherlands: 0900-8844.
+From abroad or with a foreign mobile phone: +31-343 57 8844.

 A TWV is a work permit.
 The employer applies for a TWV with UWV (Netherlands Employees Insurance Agency).
 UWV examines among other things if there is no employee with the Dutch, EU/EEA or Swiss nationality that is qualified for the job.
-For more information about the TWV, check the website of UWV (only in Dutch).